I just ordered a fun new plant… Eucalyptus! It’s actually ‘Silver Drop’ Eucalyptus, which grows in the form of a shrub, not a humongous tree.

 You can also grow eucalyptus from seed, which is often easier for the novice gardener.
 You will want to chill your seeds in the refrigerator for two months before beginning.
 This process, known as stratification, will bring the seeds out of dormancy and encourage good germination.

 You should plant your eucalyptus seeds in late winter.
-While this timeline doesn’t matter as much if you plan on keeping your eucalyptus plant indoors full time, it will help put you on a schedule that mimics your eucalyptus’s plants natural growing patterns.
+While this timeline doesn’t matter as much if you plan on keeping your eucalyptus plant indoors full-time, it will help put you on a schedule that mimics your eucalyptus’s plants natural growth patterns.

 To plant seeds, prepare peat pots with good potting soil.
-This should be porous and contain lots of perlite.
+This should be porous and contain lots of perlites.

 You will want to use peat pots and not any other kind of pot because eucalyptus does not take well to transplanting.